galaxyproject/training-material/topics/metabolomics/tutorials/gc_ms_with_aplcms/tutorial.md

 `recetox-aplcms` is a software package designed for the processing of LC/MS based metabolomics data, in particular for peak detection in high resolution mass spectrometry (HRMS) data.
 It supports reading `.mzml` files in raw profile mode and uses a bi-Gaussian chromatographic peak shape ({% cite yu2010quantification %}) for feature detection and quantification. `recetox-aplcms` is based on the apLCMS R package ({% cite 10.1093/bioinformatics/btp291 %}) and includes various software updates and is actively developed and maintained on GitHub.

 There are two major routes of data analysis.
 The first, which we call **unsupervised** analysis, does not use existing knowledge.
 It detects peaks de novo from the data based on the data itself.
 The second, which we call **hybrid** analysis, combines de novo peak detection with existing knowledge.
 The existing knowledge can come from two sources - known metabolites and historically detected features from the same machinery.
+While unsupervised approach allows for unbiased exploration and discovery of patterns, hybrid approac integrates prior knowledge or supervised techniques to enhance targeted analysis and interpretation.
+The choice between these approaches depends on the research objectives, available prior knowledge, and the specific questions being addressed in the metabolomics study.

 ![recetox-aplcms overview](../../images/aplcms_scheme.png "Overview of individual steps of the recetox-aplcms package that can be combined in two separate workflows processing HRMS data in an unsupervised manner or by including a-priori knowledge.")